Do you see what I see?

 Do You See What I See?
 It’s Deeply Philosophical

-Now imagine if you could watch all the chemical reactions involved in processing the visual information coming through your eyes so that you could see every little change in the brain that occurred.
+Now imagine if you could watch all the chemical reactions in processing the visual information coming through your eyes to see every little change in the brain.
 Without knowing what the colour yellow was beforehand, could you figure out how it felt to experience it from chemical information in your nerves?
 Philosophers, such as Chalmers, would say that you can’t.
-It doesn’t matter how much objective data you collect, you will never be able to rationalise why the experience of the colour yellow is the way that it is.
-Our experience of yellow is uncompromisingly personal.
+It doesn’t matter how much objective data you collect; you will never be able to rationalise why the experience of the colour yellow is the way it is.
+Our understanding of yellow is uncompromisingly personal.

 Our Brains May “Make Up” New Colours